-In the performance of its responsibilities, the Finance Department shall report to the Internal Control Department.
-The functions of this coordinator are the following:
+In the performance of its responsibilities, the Financial Department relies on the Internal Control area, whose functions are the following:

-- Maintain and update the SCIIF Compliance Handbook. - Receive and respond to all consultations regarding the operation of the SCIIF, either directly or with the assistance of the most appropriate experts in each case. - Identify, along with the management Functional Unit or pertaining airport, the necessary changes to be made in the SCIIF due to modifications of risks, process, systems or the consolidation perimeter. - Ensure the homogeneity of the SCIIF at the various levels in the Group, via continuous or sporadic assessments. - Verify that the controls are operational and the scheduled assessments are being carried out. - Identify training needs in internal control and provide necessary training. - Update, along with the corresponding management unit, the risk and control matrices as well as the corresponding flow charts in the event of changes in procedures and/or processes. - Report quarterly to the Internal Audit Department on any change in the risks, controls and evidence in the risk and control matrices, flow charts and the SCIIF Compliance Handbook for its consideration for the purpose of updating its review programmes, as well as to report any other change that affects its configuration and definition, such as changes in levels or hierarchies in Central Systems and airports.
+- Maintain and update the Internal Control System Compliance Handbook.

-- Inform the Internal Audit Department of any notifications and instructions which are compulsory in relation to the SCIIF. - Internal Audit:
+- Receive and respond to all consultations regarding the operation of the Internal Control System, either directly or with the assistance of the most appropriate experts in each case. - Identify, together with the functional management unit or the corresponding airport, the necessary changes in the Internal Control System due to changes in risks, in the processes, in the systems or in the consolidation perimeter, and as a consequence, update risk and control matrices, and their corresponding flowcharts. - Ensure the homogeneity of the Internal Control System at the various levels in the Group, via continuous or sporadic assessments. - Verify that the controls are operational and the scheduled assessments are being carried out. - Identify training needs in internal control and provide necessary training. - Report to the Internal Audit Department on any change in the risks, controls and evidence in the risk and control matrices, flow charts and the Internal Control System Compliance Handbook for its consideration for the purpose of updating its review programmes, as well as to report any other change that affects its configuration and definition - Inform the Internal Audit Department of any notifications and instructions which are compulsory in relation to the Internal Control System.